liaohaofu/adn/README.md

 - [x] Add a docker file
 - [x] Push the repo to Github
 - [x] Add repo into paper
-- [ ] Prepare google drive for trained models
+- [x] Prepare google drive for trained models
-- [ ] Add sample images
+- [x] Add sample images
+- [ ] Finish README file
 - [ ] Test this repo from scratch
-- [ ] Finish README file
 - [ ] Review the repo and publish
+- [ ] Add this repo to homepage

 ## Install